fe-data/fe-docs/docs/usage/personalise.rst

            :target: ../_static/images/usage/Pers-page-invoice.png
            :alt: Invoice

-This tab is only visible if invoices are enabled at the event level.
+This tab is visible only when invoices are enabled at the event level.
 See `Event settings <events.html#event-settings>`_.
-Fill in the form, :guilabel:`Save` it and you will be able to download the invoice.
+Fill in the form, click :guilabel:`Save`, and you will be able to download the invoice.

 Scan App
 ^^^^^^^^